Self-Defense Products Buyer's Guide

 it) make it a very solid choice for self-defense.

-If you are on a budget, go for the TASER Bolt (formerly branded as the TASER C2) or the TASER Pulse.
+If you are on a budget, go for the TASER Bolt (discontinued) or the TASER Pulse.
 The Bolt is the go-to choice for women due to its portability.
 It runs for 30-second cycles.
 The Pulse is great for conceal & carry or gun enthusiasts.
 The sleek, ergonomic design makes for easy handling.
 The Pulse runs for 30-second cycles.

 We recommend getting the TASER X26P.
 The TASER X26C has long been the workhorse for police departments worldwide.
 The X26P is a SMART Weapon upgrade over its analog predecessor, featuring charge metering for optimal charges, ambidextrous hanlding and Central Information Display (CID) for displaying critical elements.